How to invest in gold and other precious metals in the UK

 Other things that can raise gold prices include:

-• Consumption demand – Are more people buying it for jewellery etc?
+- Consumption demand: Are more people buying it for jewellery, for instance?

-• Low interest rates – Gold prices often have a negative correlation to interest rates.
+- Low interest rates: Gold prices often have a negative correlation to interest rates, meaning the gold price rises when rates fall or are low.

-• Low supply – If more gold is being recycled, prices go up.
+- Low supply: If less gold is being mined or recycled, prices go up.

-• Natural events - A good monsoon season can raise gold prices as the affected countries invest more of their wealth and influence global prices.
+- Natural events: A good monsoon season can raise gold prices as the affected countries invest more wealth and influence global prices.

-Of course, the reverse of any of the above will tend to lower gold prices.
+The reverse of any of the above will tend to lower gold prices, but there are several factors in play, so it’s not always that simple.

 How is gold priced?

-So the price of gold can rise or decrease based on what’s happening in the world.
-But who does the pricing?
+As we’ve seen, the price of gold can rise or fall depending on global events.
+But who sets the pricing?

-The price of gold is agreed upon between several banks, an oversight committee and a panel of internal and external chair members.
+The price of gold is agreed upon between several banks, an oversight committee and a panel of board members.

 What is the difference between allocated and unallocated gold?